Ben Purser: SBL / NBL1 West

-Perry Lakes Hawks

-SBL (2008–2020)

 Purser made his debut for the Perry Lakes Hawks in the State Basketball League (SBL) in the 2008 season.
 The Hawks finished first in the regular season but lost to the Willetton Tigers in the quarter-finals.
-After averaging 7.3 points per game during the regular season, Purser scored 43 points over the three quarter-final games, including a 21-point effort in a 94–89 series-levelling win in game two.
-He appeared in 28 of the Hawks' 29 games, averaging 8.0 points, 4.8 rebounds and 1.3 assists in 20 minutes per game.
-Purser also played WABL during the 2008 season, earning Men's Division 1 All Star honours and leading the Hawks to victory in the Division 1 Grand Final.
+In game two of the quarter-finals, he scored 21 points.
+In 28 games, he averaged 8.0 points, 4.8 rebounds and 1.3 assists per game.

-The 2009 season saw Purser record a triple-double with 17 points, 11 rebounds and 12 assists against the Perth Redbacks on 4 April, and had a season-high 28 points against the Mandurah Magic on 16 May.
+In 2009, Purser recorded a triple-double with 17 points, 11 rebounds and 12 assists against the Perth Redbacks on 4 April, and had a season-high 28 points against the Mandurah Magic on 16 May.
 He helped the Hawks reach the SBL Grand Final, where they were defeated 85–77 by the Lakeside Lightning.
 He had eight points, two assists, one rebound and one steal in the grand final.
 For the season, Purser won the SBL Most Improved Player Award.
-He appeared in 28 of the team's 31 games in 2009, averaging 13.4 points, 6.2 rebounds and 3.5 assists per game.
+In 28 games, he averaged 13.4 points, 6.2 rebounds and 3.5 assists per game.

-In 2010, Purser scored in double figures in all but one game, registering a season-high 28 points against the Cockburn Cougars on 20 March.
+In 2010, Purser scored in double figures in all but one game, including a season-high 28 points against the Cockburn Cougars on 20 March.
 The Hawks were defeated in the quarter-finals by the Geraldton Buccaneers.
-Purser appeared in 26 of the team's 28 games in 2010, averaging 17.8 points, 7.3 rebounds, 5.1 assists and 1.6 steals per game.
+In 26 games, he averaged 17.8 points, 7.3 rebounds, 5.1 assists and 1.6 steals per game.

 In 2011, Purser again scored in double figures in all but one game.
 On 6 June, he recorded 16 points, 21 rebounds and seven assists in a 94–85 win over the Goldfields Giants.
 He was subsequently named Player of the Week for Round 12.
 He later had back-to-back games with 28 points on 10 July and 16 July.
-The Hawks reached SBL Grand Final for the second time in three years, where they were defeated 88–83 by the Wanneroo Wolves despite 18 points from Purser.
+The Hawks reached the SBL Grand Final for the second time in three years, where they were defeated 88–83 by the Wanneroo Wolves despite 18 points from Purser.
 In 22 games, he averaged 18.2 points, 7.4 rebounds, 4.2 assists and 1.0 steals per game.